• Skip to primary navigation

 Vegetarian Pumpkin Chili In a Dutch Oven about to be stirred.

-• Adjust the Spicy: To create a smoky, spicy chili, this recipe relies on chipotle peppers and adobo sauce.
-To make a milder chili, eliminate the chipotle pepper and reduce the amount of adobo in the recipe.
+To create a smoky, spicy chili, this recipe relies on chipotle peppers in adobo sauce.
+To make a milder chili, eliminate the chipotle pepper and reduce the amount of adobo sauce in the recipe.

 Vegan Pumpkin Chili in a bowl with a spoon in it ready to eat.

 • Cornbread?
 Yes please!
-A big slab of jalapeño cornbread or gluten free cornbread is really nice too.
+A big slab of Buttery Sourdough Discard Cornbread, Jalapeño Cornbread or Gluten Free Cornbread.

 • Make a Big Batch!
-This recipe as written serves four, but it doubles with ease for a small crowd or for leftovers.
+This recipe as written serves four, but it doubles easily for a small crowd or leftovers.

 Vegetarian Pumpkin Chili in a bowl with a spoon in it ready to eat.